-So far, the proposed framework assumes the offer prices to be distributed in accordance with a distribution the type and parameters of which have not been defined vet.
+So far, the proposed framework assumes the offer prices to be distributed in accordance with a distribution the type and parameters of which have not been defined yet.
 For this purpose, we propose a log-logistic distribution, as this distribution covers a variety of shapes depending on the parameters α and γ and has the attractive feature that an analytical closed form expression exists for the cumulative density function.
-Moreover, this distribution appears to sufficiently describe the data in the TAC SCM game in over 60% of the analyzed price samples from historical game data1, according to the Kolmogorov-Smirnov test [23] (when requiring the p-value to be over 0.05).
+Moreover, we determined that this distribution sufficiently describes the data in the TAC SCM game in over 60% of the analyzed price samples from historical game data1, according to the Kolmogorov-Smirnov test (Massey 1951) (when requiring the p-value to be over 0.05).
 The remaining samples could not sufficiently be described using a simple parametric distribution such as the log-logistic distribution due to the complex form of their true densities.
-The log-logistic distribution $f(p; \alpha, \gamma)$ and its cumulative form $F(p; \alpha, \gamma)$ [25], truncated such that the distribution is defined on the domain 0and reparameterized such that α represents the median and γ quantifies the distribution tightness, can be described using (13) and (14).
+The log-logistic distribution $f(p; \alpha, \gamma)$ and its cumulative form $F(p; \alpha, \gamma)$ (Mood, Graybill, and Boes 1974), truncated such that the distribution is defined on the domain $0 and reparameterized such that <math>\alpha$ represents the median and γ quantifies the distribution tightness, can be described as